danijmoss/react-tic-tac-toe/README.md

-# react-tic-tac-toe
+#Tic-Tac-Toe game created in ReactJS

-Tic-Tac-Toe game created in ReactJS
+Created using the tutorial on the official [ReactJS website](https://reactjs.org/tutorial/tutorial.html).